HVAC Condensing Units Page 1

 For the typical*air conditioner (AC) or heat pump the pressures should not exceed 300 P.S.I.G. on the hottest day of the year. *(Recent HFC refrigerants out on the market operate at higher design pressures.)
 If your condensing unit has dirty condensing coils and the thermometer outside is above 70 degrees then your condensing unit is most likely running at a higher pressure than it is designed to run at.
 The solution is to clean the HVAC condensing unit coils.

-Cleaning the Air Conditioning & Heat Pump Condensing Unit Coils
+Condensing Units - Cleaning the Air Conditioning & Heat Pump Condensing Unit Coils

 Before you drag the water hose over to the condensing unit and start spraying, you’ll want to secure the condensing unit.
 This begins at the HVAC thermostat and ends at the condenser electrical disconnect box located at the condensing unit.
 Turn the thermostat to the off position and pull the plug inside the condenser electrical disconnect box.
 Some condenser electrical disconnects have a switch like a circuit breaker located inside them.
 Turn the power off.